-- Contact Linda McKillop, ACE Coordinator, if the library book you need is not available.
+Contact the ACE Coordinator, if the library book you need is not available.

 The ACE service does not digitize textbooks.

-Contact the Centre for Students with Disabilities if you require textbooks or other course materials in alternative formats.
+Contact the Centre for Accessible Learning and Counselling Services if you require textbooks or other course materials in alternative formats.

 Closed Captioned Media

 All library video viewing stations have a closed caption mode to play closed-captioned videos.
 To turn on captions, ask a library staff member to provide a remote.
 At each video viewing station, you will find instructions for enabling the closed caption mode.

 The Library will provide, on request, a transcript or closed-captioned version of DVDs held in our Library collection.

 If you require a transcript or captioned version of an item in our collection please contact the library.

 You can search for captioned media in our collection using the library catalogue’s advanced search feature.